upmcplanetracker/firewalla-huge-blocklists/README.md

 ### Script not running from crontab

     # Test that the script works when run manually
-    /home/pi/update_dns.sh
+    sudo /home/pi/update_dns.sh

     # Check that the script has execute permissions
     ls -l /home/pi/update_dns.sh

-    # Use full path to script in crontab
+    # Use full path to script in sudo crontab -e
     0 0 * * 0 /home/pi/update_dns.sh

     # Check if logs show cron execution